How to stop Spotify from sharing your personal data

 Even the paid version of Spotify collects and sells your data.
 Here’s how to limit that.

-Collecting user data can be highly profitable, and even some pay-to-use services can’t resist the urge to share our personal information with advertisers and other interested parties.
+Collecting user data can be highly profitable, and some pay-to-use services can’t resist the urge to share our personal information with advertisers and other interested parties.

 READ MORE: What is Spotify Live and how does it work?